temporalio/proposals/sdk-typed-search-attributes.md

     * "search attrs" - hard to justify abbreviation
     * "attributes" - not acceptable to how Temporal uses the "search attributes" term everywhere
 * All existing forms of search attribute getting and setting are hereby deprecated
-* Client options will have ability to get/set this collection as "typed search attributes"
+* Client options will have ability to get/build this collection as "typed search attributes"
 * Workflows can get a read-only form of this collection (however lang expresses that best) as "typed search attributes" getter at the top of the workflow adjacent to where getting "info" is today
 * "upsert search attributes" is deprecated
-  * We could have overloaded this in all languages but Go.
-Maybe we should?
+  * We could have overloaded this in all languages but Go, but clearer to stay with the "typed search attribute" term
-* "update typed search attributes" is made available on the workflow level where "upsert" already exists today
+* "upsert typed search attributes" is made available on the workflow level where "upsert" already exists today
-  * Considered calling "upsert" but that term does not take deletion into account
-    * Should we consider going back on this and representing null/None as a deletion?
-Problem here is we didn't expect the collection to be able to store nulls.
-    * Maybe we should call it "upsert" since that's what the event name in UI is?
+  * Considered calling "update" or "apply" instead of "upsert", but decided that while "upsert" doesn't represent unset properly, it matches the event name that users see in the UI
-  * This accepts a vararg `SearchAttributeUpdate` that is either a "set" or a "delete"
+  * This accepts a vararg `SearchAttributeUpdate` that is either a "set" or an "unset"
     * We accept this is ugly, but there is no better way to represent deletes
     * We considered a mutable `SearchAttributes` collection but individual key/value mutations would be too hard to reason about if buffered/batched and if single upsert commands people would ask for bulk as soon as individual upsert events appeared
-      * If we change back to representing deletes as null/None, we can accept mutable form of this collection
     * Each `SearchAttributeKey` has a `valueSet(value)` and a `valueUnset()` that return `SearchAttributeUpdate`s
       * So Java may look like `Workflow.updateSearchAttributes(MY_ATTR1.valueSet("foo"), MY_ATTR2.valueUnset())`
-      * Ok that we call it "unset" instead of "delete"?
-      * Ok that we call it `valueSet` and `valueDelete` instead of just `set` and `delete`?
+      * We intentionally are calling adding "value" prefix instead of just `set` and `unset` to make it clear the key is providing a value update
   * Since we are not offering an async error for this, this function should return the equivalent of "get typed search attributes"